andrewsarnold/FuzzyDate/README.md

   * Construct static constructors, e.g. from today's actual date (`FuzzyDate.Today`)
 * Built-in argument validation and error handling
 * Convert out to a .NET DateTime or a formatted string
+* Serialize / deserialization

 ## FuzzyDateRange

 Defines a date range bound by two FuzzyDate objects.

-* Built-in validation and error handling (keeps the range chronological)
+* Built-in argument validation and error handling (keeps the range chronological)
+* Construct using two FuzzyDates or a standard string format
 * Convert out to a .NET TimeSpan or a formatted string
+* Serialize / deserialization